taijeronv/taijeronv_info/content/home/experience.md

   date_start = "2011-06-01"
   date_end = "2013-08-15"
   description = """
-  I created a two-week induction course focused on giving my ten-man police unit an understanding of how US Army units operate while on patrol.
-My instruction gave them the skills and understanding they needed to be more effective while on patrol with their US counterparts.
-My course focused on first-aid, patrolling, battle drills, terminology, planning, and leadership. """
+  - Taught a two-week induction course that provided my ten-man police unit the knowledge to operate with their US Army counterparts.
+  - Mentored a 5 officers, 15 non-commssioned officers and 20 enlisted patrol men on three different police checkpoints.
+  - Operated in several high-risk foot and vehicle patrols contributing to the security.

+  """

   [[experience]]
   title = "Simulation Center Manger"